equivalent/equivalent.github.io/README.md

 If you want to contribute, please fork this repo and alter the specific article located [here](https://github.com/equivalent/equivalent.github.io/tree/master/_posts).

-If you don't want to waste time with fork pls just drop me a comment in Disqus section for that specific article, submit a [Github Issue](https://github.com/equivalent/equivalent.github.io/issues) or just ping me an email `equivalent@eq8.eu`
+If you don't want to waste time with a fork, please just drop me a comment in Disqus section for that specific article, submit a [Github Issue](https://github.com/equivalent/equivalent.github.io/issues) or just ping me an email `equivalent@eq8.eu`